MinikubeAddon/frasajaImage/README.md

 3. With minikube started, run `minikube enable frasaja`
 4. Run `minikube open frasaja`
 5. The addon will now rebuild your application when a file in the mounted directory is changed

+## Install on Minikube

+Watchpod is currently not available on [Minikube].
+We are in the process of tightening up the code for submission You can fork our [Minikube clone], then follow the instructions on [build guide] to run the addon from Minikube:

+ './out/minikube addons enable freshpod'